Skip to content

 Buyer’s guide

-The best golf booking system is not a single product — it is whichever one fits how your venue actually runs.
-For an indoor golf venue, a driving range or a golf course, that means a system with a predictable flat fee, 0% commission on bookings, built-in access control, a booking flow customers can finish on a phone, and proper support for memberships.
+The best booking software for indoor golf simulators is not a single product — it is whichever one fits how your venue actually runs.
+In practice that means five things: a predictable flat fee with 0% commission on bookings, simulator and door access control built in, a booking flow customers can finish on a phone, payments taken up front, and proper support for memberships.
+Get those right and the rest is detail.

-So rather than hand you a ranked list with our own product conveniently at the top, this guide gives you the eight things to check — so you can judge any option, including ours, on the same terms.
+So rather than hand you a ranked list with our own product conveniently at the top, this guide gives you the eight things to check — so you can judge any golf simulator booking system, including ours, on the same terms.
 We build BookMyBays to tick every box below.
 We are not going to pretend that is a coincidence.

 The 8-point checklist

-- 1. Golf booking software pricing: flat fee or commission?
+1. 1.
+Golf simulator booking software pricing: flat fee or commission?

-- 2. Golf simulator and door access control
+2. 2.
+Golf simulator access control and door entry

-- 3. A mobile golf booking flow customers actually finish
+3. 3.
+A mobile golf simulator booking flow customers actually finish

-What a golf booking system is actually for
+What golf simulator booking software is actually for

 Before the checklist, the job description.
-A golf booking system is not a calendar with delusions of grandeur.
+Booking software for an indoor golf venue is not a calendar with delusions of grandeur.
 Its real job is to turn a customer from “I fancy a hit” into a paid, confirmed, access-granted booking — without a member of staff lifting a finger.
 Everything below is just a way of asking: does this product actually do that?

-How to choose a golf booking system: 8 things to check
+How to choose golf simulator booking software: 8 things to check

-1. Golf booking software pricing: flat fee or commission?
+1. Golf simulator booking software pricing: flat fee or commission?

 Work out the true monthly cost: subscription plus whatever percentage gets skimmed off the top.
-The best golf booking system for a venue that is actually growing is almost always the one where success does not quietly cost more.
+The best booking software for an indoor golf simulator venue that is actually growing is almost always the one where success does not quietly cost more.

 Green flag